Social networks scan for sexual predators, with uneven results

-San FRANCISCO On March 9 of this year, a piece of Facebook software spotted something suspicious.
+San FRANCISCO On March 9 of this year, a piece of Facebook (FB.O) software spotted something suspicious.

 A man in his early thirties was chatting about sex with a 13-year-old South Florida girl and planned to meet her after middle-school classes the next day.